What Do I Need to Travel to Spain?

 Upon completion of the Health Control Form you’ll be given a QR code.
 This will be digital or a hard copy.
 This must be shown to Spanish authorities upon arrival.

 What else you need to provide varies depending on your reason for travel.
-If you’re heading out for some sightseeing, you must show proof of that you are fully vaccinated against Covid-19.
+If you’re heading out for some sightseeing, you must show proof that you are fully vaccinated against Covid-19.
 This needs to be dated at least 14 days before you arrive in Spain.

 The dates of vaccination need to be included on the proof you take with you.
 The vaccine must be authorised by either the World Health Organisation or the European Medicines Agency.